HenrikEide/kattiswork/README.md

 ## Some kattiswork

-Usually I dont bother saving each task as a separate file, just clear everything since its saved on kattis anyway.
+Usually I dont bother saving each sol as a separate file since its saved on kattis anyway.